|

 god-fearing man

-drops coins in the box
+drops a coin in the box

 then aims at his feathered friend’s wife.